 Going to the gym in the New Year seems to be a rite of passage.
 Every year, we make promises to ourselves to get a gym membership, get some exercise and be healthier after an indulgent December.
 Statistically, there is a major increase in trips to the gym in the New Year, which then gradually taper off as we head into February.
 We all start off with good intentions, but life and friends and work and family always get in the way, right?

 While the gym is a great and easy way of getting in some weekly exercise, there is absolutely no necessity to go to the gym in the traditional sense if that’s not what you want to do.
 There are plenty of ways to get exercise for a healthier and happier lifestyle that don’t involve a room full of treadmills and weights.
 Some people love going to the gym and exercising, whereas others dread that 6am alarm reminding you of your promises (and direct debit) to the gym.
+If you’re one of them check out some of the best jogging pants here.

 If you want to dedicate yourself to your exercise-related New Year’s resolution, whether it’s in the gym or out, we’ve got some tips to help: